sarthak2424/sarbomber/README.md

 cd EmBomber

-Now you can run EmBomber
+Now you can run sarbomber

 python sarbomber.py